nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

  * **Alternative 2:** Deletion should happen in the project scope.
    * Pros: A teammate can be deleted quickly.
    * Cons: It would be impossible to delete a teammate if all associations are deleted.
-   * Cons: User would have to know which project the temmate is associated and navigate there to delete it.
+   * Cons: User would have to know which project the teammate is associated and navigate there to delete it.

 --------------------------------------------------------------------------------------------------------------------